|Full Form||Master of Surgery|

 The Medical Council of India (MCI) is a statutory body with the responsibility of establishing and maintaining high standards of medical education and recognition of medical qualifications in India.
 It registers doctors to practice in India.

 It's a three-year course, where the aspirant will learn a lot about the process of Anaesthesia and its wider application on the Radiotherapy and Radiology.

-General Surgery, Neurosurgery and Cardio-theriac are some of the topics and subjects which are covered in the syllabus of the Master of Science[M.S] course.
+General Surgery, Neurosurgery and Cardio-theriac are some of the topics and subjects which are covered in the Master of Surgery syllabus.

 Elite and profound hospitals like Fortis, Apollo, and AIIMS are some of the major recruiters and employee partners in terms of the getting engaged with the professionals of Master of Surgery [MS].
 There are many job opportunities in the related field.